FXinnovation/fx-terraform-module-azurerm-firewall/examples/disabled/README.md

-# Default example
+# Disabled example

-This will create basic resources related to Azure firewall.
+This will create any resource.

 ## Usage
 ```